 TNG-CWA and NABET-CWA have standing to bring this petition both as associations on behalf of their members and as organizations that would incur direct harm if the Commission were to grant the pending applications.

-First, as established by the declarations from TNG-CWA and NABET-CWA members, TNG-CWA and NABET-CWA have associational standing to challenge each of these transactions in their entirety.
+First, as established by the declarations from TNG-CWA and NABET-CWA members, transactions in their entirety.
 The harms they each identify as facing them include at least five independent bases: